 These poses are just scratching the surface, there are literally hundreds of variations and some more unusual ideas to look at online for some true inspiration.

-Top Tips to bag the best wedding shots
+Top tips for the best wedding photographs

 Visit the venue with the photographer, preferably in the same season and at the time of day you will be married so you can explore some location options and poses together across the site – this may be a venue which is familiar to your photographer or it could be completely new which is even more reason to view it together before the wedding day